-- Open-source wallet, meaning its code is available for scrutiny, which helps build trust and safety
+- Open-source wallet, which means its code is available for scrutiny, helping to build trust with consumers

 - Integration with hardware wallets (KeepKey, Ledger, Trezor) for cold storage

-Why we chose it: We chose Mycelium as the best crypto wallet for mobile devices because of its strong focus on security and advanced transaction history information.
+Why we chose it: We chose BlueWallet as the best bitcoin wallet for mobile because of its feature-rich mobile app, simple user interface and integration with the Lightning Network.

 Other highlights include: